JamesSaxon/jamessaxon.github.io/_posts/2020-12-06-public-data-on-internet-equity.md

 #### Citizen science and server logs.
 There are of course many, many more strategies and datasets.
-Along the "citizen science" and distributed data front, classic war-driving efforts like [WiGLE][wigle] and and more-institutionalized efforts like [Mozilla Location Services][mls] assemble a "Census" of BSSIDs (wireless access point unique IDs).
+Telecom companies spend a fortune "drivetesting" their networks, rolling around to map access and gaps.
+There's plenty of room for a citizen science, on the same thing.
+As you go about your neighborhood and routines, your phone registers available access points.
+The "game" of recording those systematically and competitively is a popular activity for hackers,[^5] known as "wardriving" (from wardialing, from [WarGames][wargames]).
+The [WiGLE][wigle] wardriving platform makes its data available, and there are other institutionalized efforts such as [Mozilla Location Services][mls] (they call it "stumbling," but it's functionally equivalent).

-I've dabbled with this strategy -- both with apps and jury-rigging raspberry pis.
+I've dabbled with these methods -- both with apps and jury-rigging raspberry pis.
 As you can see [here][wigle-chicago], it was pretty quick to cover my own neighborhood in Chicago.
 But the issues of coverage are not trivial.